lourencomcviana/documentation-template/help/business-rules/why-this-project.md

 # Why this project

+Detail some rules on maintaining this documentation

+## The 'help' folder

+Any extra documentation that dosent fit in [README](../../README.md) can be put here.
+[README](../../README.md) can reference this documentation via links

 ## Aboud business rules

 This document is only to represent an internal business rule for this project, containing detailed info about it.